linda-seiter/CMSC115_2258/unit1_project/README.md

 ## Learning Outcomes

-1. **Use Basic Java Syntax**:

-   - Implement basic Java syntax, including `System.out.println()` for output and proper handling of variables and data types.
+1. **Program Output**:

+   - Use `System.out.println` to display information on the console.

+2. **Declare and Manipulate Variables**:

+   - Declare, initialize, and modify variables using appropriate data types to store and manage data.

-2. **Perform Arithmetic Operations in Java**:
+3. **Perform Arithmetic Operations in Java**:

-   - Apply arithmetic operations such as addition, multiplication, and division, and handle operator precedence correctly in Java programs.
+   - Apply arithmetic operations and correctly handle operator precedence in Java programs.

-3. **Process User Input in Java**:
+4. **Handle User Input with `Scanner`**:

-   - Use the `Scanner` class to take user input and process it in Java programs, such as calculating costs or handling user-provided values.
+   - Use the `Scanner` class to read and process user input during program execution.

-4. **Debug and Fix Errors in Java Code**:

-   - Identify and resolve errors in Java programs.

-5. **Document Java Code with JavaDocs**:

-   - Write JavaDocs comments for classes and methods to enhance code readability and maintainability.
+   - Assign a variable to store a value read from user input.

+5. **Format Output Using String Concatenation**

+   - Concatenate strings with other data types (e.g., integers or doubles) using the `+` operator to produce descriptive output.

 6. **Test Java Programs with JUnit**:

+   - Run a JUnit test class to check that the program's output matches the expected results.

+7. **Debug and Fix Errors in Java Code**:

-   - Create and run JUnit test cases to verify the correctness of Java programs and ensure their functionality.
+   - Identify and resolve syntax, logic, and runtime errors in Java programs to ensure correct functionality.

-7. **Format Output in Java**:
-   - Format program output to present information clearly, such as displaying calculated totals or user details in a readable format.
+8. **Document Java Code**:
+   - Write comments to improve the readability, maintainability, and clarity of Java code.

 ## Task 1 - SelfIntroduction